 The Sub-Committee will monitor the development of appropriate Key Performance Indicators (KPIs) across all parts of the organisation.

 Where necessary, the Sub-Committee will undertake detailed “deep dives” of specific areas.
-These reviews will be supported by appropriate benchmarking information to ensure all of the JCCs commissioned services are striving to achieve “best in class” in relation to planning, performance and finance.
+These reviews will be supported by appropriate benchmarking information to ensure all of the NWJCCs commissioned services are striving to achieve “best in class” in relation to planning, performance and finance.

+The Sub-Committee will provide onward assurance to the JC on all matters relating to its annual programme of work, as delegated.

 Membership